KMingDa/memory-student-mental-health-app/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#-overview)

 ## ➤ 📖 Overview
-App name is designed specifically for students as a complement to existing support systems.
+MEMORY is designed specifically for students as a complement to existing support systems.
 It provides students with an interactive mental health companion and a safe space for self-expression and emotional reflection.
 It combines journaling, AI-powered mood prediction, gamification, and self-care tools to create a supportive daily experience.

 ---